hphilpotts/recipesme-react-spa/README.md

 Fixed bug where footer highlight still not updating properly on manual browser bar navigation (getting stuck on "BACK" and not reverting to "RECIPES").

+Fixed another bug where refresh / manual navigation to an Update Recipe form breaks app: `recipe` prop passed is empty object (no `Axios.get` request is made) - this causes `includes()` and `map()` methods to error where no property (and therfore no array) is found when called.
+Was a tricky one to get working - _and potentially indicative of a problematic approach?_ - but it seems to all work ok now!

 ## To add / to-do:
 - MUI theming: need to look at the documentation in more detail and/or find a decent tutorial for this.